 Because of this species' strong association with large blocks of older forests, forest fragmentation, logging and forest conversion (such as clearing trees for agriculture and development) are also major threats to the species — not to mention direct human disturbance; industrial wind-energy projects which kill bats that fly into them; environmental contaminants like pesticides and fracking wastewater; and other forms of habitat destruction, such as mining.

 Because of these ongoing threats and this bat's dramatic decline due to white-nose syndrome, the Center petitioned for the northern long-eared bat to be added to the federal list of endangered species in 2010.
 In 2015 the Service finally placed the bat on the list, but the agency backpedaled from its initial recommendation to protect it as “endangered” instead, granting it the less protective "threatened" status.
 In addition, the Service issued a special rule exempting nearly all activities harmful to the bat — short of intentional killing — from the normal provisions of the Endangered Act.
 These exempted activities include logging, oil and gas drilling, mining, and construction of wind energy projects: some of the bat's greatest threats.
-In response, the Center and three other conservation groups filed a formal notice of intent to sue the Service for authorizing logging and widespread destruction of habitat for northern long-eared bats.
-Shortly after that, the Service declined to protect any of the critical habitat for northern long-eared bats, saying it would not be “prudent” for the species.
+In response the Center and allies sued.
+The Service has also declined to protect any of the critical habitat for northern long-eared bats, saying it would not be “prudent” for the species.

 With your help, we'll keep fighting for the survival of northern long-nosed bats.

 2015 Endangered Species Act ruling